oracle-livelabs/database/db-19c-fundamentals/json-in-the-db/json-in-the-db.md

 5. Let's repeat this with the following documents:

-	Click New JSON Document button, copy and run the following JSON objects one by one, paste it in the worksheet and click **Create**.
+	Click New JSON Document button, copy the following JSON objects one by one, paste it in the worksheet and click **Create**.

     ```
 	<copy>